codefellows/seattle-201d41/class-02-intro_js_html_css-arrays/lab/README.md

 - The questions in the guessing game must require a mix of yes/no answers, and user input must accept either y/n or yes/no responses, with either `.toUpperCase()` or `.toLowerCase()` used to validate the user input and accommodate users entering all-caps Y/N or YES/NO answers, too.
 - Useful and descriptive `console.log()` messages in the JS are well written and correctly displaying to the browser console for each question of the guessing game.
 - Use CSS to style your page as you see fit, to the level of abilities in CSS that you currently have.
-- Follow the Add, Commit, Push process.
-It should be evident in GitHub that commits are made regularly, and with good commit messages that explain the WHY of the commit.

 ### Supporting Information